twinko-ai/twinkohub/content/en/newsletter/2025-04-20-weekly-newsletter-safety.md

 The AI governance market is poised for significant growth, driven by the increasing need for model lifecycle management, risk mitigation, compliance adherence, and ethical AI practices.
 This trend reflects a growing awareness of the importance of responsible AI development and deployment, creating opportunities for companies offering AI governance solutions.
 Organizations are increasingly investing in tools and strategies to ensure their AI systems are safe, reliable, and aligned with ethical principles.
 [Read more →](https://www.globenewswire.com/news-release/2025/04/15/3061432/28124/en/AI-Governance-Model-Lifecycle-Management-Risk-Compliance-Monitoring-Auditing-Ethics-Responsible-AI-Market-Research-2025-Global-Forecast-to-2029.html)

-### Grammarly Achieves ISO/IEC 42001:2023 Certification, The World’s First AI Management Standard
+### Grammarly Achieves ISO/IEC 42001:2023 Certification, The World's First AI Management Standard

 **Date**: 2025-04-16  **Source**: Aithority
 Grammarly's ISO/IEC 42001:2023 certification underscores the company's commitment to responsible AI governance and ethical risk management.
 This achievement sets a new benchmark for AI companies, demonstrating the feasibility and importance of adhering to international standards for AI management.
 It also signals a growing trend towards greater accountability and transparency in the AI industry.